d6y/richard.dallaway.com/_posts/2020-10-27-emergent-engineering.md

 Standard engineering has got us a long way.
 But to go further, it’s time to take a different approach.
 To “co-opt complexity” against itself.

 ## Jiujitsu move
 Time for an example.
-Right in the introduction of "Rebel Cell"[^2] Kate Arney writes: “...the old models of drug development and clinical trials no longer stand up” (p. xvi).
+Right in the introduction of "Rebel Cell"[^2] Kate Arney writes: “...the old models of \[cancer\] drug development and clinical trials no longer stand up” (p. xvi).
 Why?
 Our bodies are a patchwork of mutated cells, undergoing evolution on the timescales of cell division.
 Rather than engineering a wonder drug, we need to find ways to force a population of cells to evolve into a dead end they can’t evolve out of.
 Like species extinction, but in the landscape of a body.

 She writes:
 > “We have to stop ignoring the evolutionary processes happening right under our noses and not only accept them, but also start using them to our advantage.” (p.
 286)